Tenth Anniversary Matching Challenge

 SMCO relies on your support in order to:

-- Create innovative programming and special initiatives.
-SMCO's creative performances and programs such as Out Loud! and the International Composition Competition reach hundreds of listeners old and new each season, and continue the evolution of the chamber orchestra genre.
+Create innovative programming and special initiatives.
+SMCO's performances and educational outreach through SMCO Out Loud! reach hundreds of listeners old and new each season, and continue the evolution of the chamber orchestra genre.

-- Compensate musicians what they deserve and bring great guest artists to Seattle.
-SMCO's stunning, energetic performances are a product of excellent musicians and world-class soloists.
+Compensate musicians what they deserve and bring great guest artists to Seattle.
+SMCO's performances are the product of excellent musicians and world-class soloists.

-- Fund other essential operating expenses.
-From rental of concert venue and rehearsal space to printing costs and advertising, each concert involves a variety of expenses.
+Fund other essential operating expenses.
+From rental of concert venues and rehearsal space to printing costs and advertising, each concert involves a variety of expenses.

 ADVERTISING AND CORPORATE SPONSORSHIP